rust-lang/rust/src/doc/rustc-dev-guide/src/queries/incremental-compilation-in-detail.md

   Fixed-sized, plain-old-data is preferred to complex things that need to run through an expensive (de-)serialization step.

-The following sections describe how the compiler currently solves these issues.
+The following sections describe how the compiler solves these issues.

 ### A Question Of Stability: Bridging The Gap Between Compilation Sessions